 It seems that humans have always been fascinated by the concept of anti-aging.
 In the 1950s, scientists conducted an interesting yet weird experiment in which they connected the circulatory systems of old and young mice.
-They found that this resulted in a rejuvenation in the elderly animals.
+They found that this resulted in rejuvenation in the elderly animals.
 Following this initial experiment, many labs have begun their own research to identify molecules and factors in the young blood that can explain these results.
-A recent study released by a research group from Harvard University suggests that there is an anti aging protein that was previously dismissed.
+A recent study released by a research group from Harvard University suggests that there is an anti-aging protein that was previously dismissed.

 New Findings & Previous Studies